Pan's People: Late Pan's People

-In August 1974 the group released a double A-side record You Can Really Rock And Roll Me/The Singer Not The Song on the Epic label with Cherry Gillespie on lead vocal.
+In August 1974 the group released a double A-side record, "You Can Really Rock And Roll Me"/"The Singer Not The Song" on the Epic label with Cherry Gillespie on lead vocal.
 However, it did not chart.
-A second single, He's Got Magic, followed in 1975 but was again unsuccessful.
+A second single, "He's Got Magic", followed in 1975 but was again unsuccessful.

 In March 1975, Carolyne Argyle joined the group.
 However, she left the group that June without ever performing, because she was viewed as struggling to learn the routines in the timescales needed for the show.
 Although she stated an intention to continue dancing, she ultimately had an acting career.

 In September 1975 Lord left (after marrying Robert Powell on 29 August), and two members joined the troupe, Mary Corpe and Lee Ward.
 These were the last permanent additions to the group, and briefly brought its line-up back to six members for the first time since 1972.

 After planning to quit earlier in the year to coincide with her planned marriage and the unsuccessful membership of Carolyne Argyle, Dee Dee finally quit in October 1975.

 Blue Peter presenter Lesley Judd became a temporary member of the group for a one-off routine, dancing to "Rodrigo's Guitar Concerto De Aranjuez" by Manuel and the Music of the Mountains, transmitted on Top of the Pops on 12 February 1976.
-The rehearsals and behind-the-scenes footage of the routine were featured on Blue Peter.
-Judd had been a dancer in the late 1960s and, as an occasional member, had appeared alongside Flick Colby, Babs Lord and Dee Dee Wilde in the Beat Girls 10 years before in the Dickie Valentine Show and in the Pathé film Jetaway Getaway.
+Rehearsals and behind-the-scenes footage of the routine were featured on Blue Peter.
+Judd had been a dancer in the late 1960s and, as an occasional member, had appeared alongside Flick Colby, Babs Lord and Dee Dee Wilde in the Beat Girls 10 years earlier on the Dickie Valentine Show and in the Pathé film Jetaway Getaway.
 She had also briefly been in the Go-Jos and Young Generation so was in four prominent 1960s dance groups.